Prerequisites

 Use the primary endpoint (

-- To use the automatic method instead, see Automatic authentication with the Pod Identity Webhook.
+After you validate the setup, consider the following options:- To use automatic authentication when you don’t need manual control, see Automatic authentication with the Pod Identity Webhook.

-- Learn more about OIDC Workload Identity for CKS.
+- To review the CKS configuration, see OIDC Workload Identity for CKS.

-- Learn more about Workload Identity Federation for AI Object Storage.
+- Review Workload Identity Federation for Object Storage.